wp-plugins/blackbaud-sphere/readme.txt

 == Installation ==

-1. Unzip and upload the `sphere` directory to `/wp-content/plugins/`
+1. Unzip and upload the `blackbaud-sphere` directory to `/wp-content/plugins/`
 2. Activate the plugin through the `Plugins` menu in WordPress
 3. There is no step 3.\*